xlab/tablewriter/README.md

 The package function-call `EnableUTF8()` will cause any tables created after that point to use Unicode box-drawing characters for the table lines.

-Calling `EnableUTF8PerLocale()` uses the C library's locale functionality to determine if the current locale environment variables say that the current character map is UTF-8.
-If, and only if, so, then `EnableUTF8()` will be called.

 Calling `SetModeHTML(true)` will cause any tables created after that point to be emitted in HTML, while `SetModeMarkdown(true)` will trigger Markdown.